braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/examples.md

 ---
-nav_title: Advanced usage
+nav_title: Example implementations
-article_title: Advanced push notification usage for the Braze Swift SDK
+article_title: Example push notification implementations for the Braze Swift SDK
 platform: Swift
 page_order: 30
 description: "This advanced implementation guide covers how to leverage iOS push notification content app extensions to get the most out of your push messages with the Swift SDK."